 Methamphetamines are classified as “dangerous drugs” in Arizona.
 Possession of a dangerous drug like this is considered a class 4 felony under Arizona law.
 This means you could spend up to 3.75 years in prison if convicted assuming you do not have any prior felony convictions.

 But not every meth case results in such a lengthy sentence.

-When you work with a local defense attorney, you’ll learn that a “potential” 6 month jail sentence could actually result in less than a month behind bars, or no time at all.
+However, even a “potential” multi-year jail sentence could actually result in very little tie behind bars or no time at all.
 Depending on the facts of your case, you could even be entitled to something called “deferred prosecution.”

 Deferred prosecution is, in essence, a second chance for first-time drug offenders.
 If you’ve never faced drug charges before, you could be eligible.
 In a deferred prosecution case, you serve a period of probation.
 If successful, your possession charges can be dropped.
 But, if you violate the probation, you can still be prosecuted.